 Welcome to 0% Credit Card Expert.
 As an independent website, we are free to use and provide a comparison service for every 0% credit card that is currently available online in the UK.

-0% credit cards are credit cards which offer new customers an introductory offer, where 0% interest is charged on balance transfers and / or purchases for a limited time promotional period, which can be for as long as 40 months.
+0% credit cards are credit cards which offer new customers an introductory offer, where 0% interest is charged on balance transfers and / or purchases for a limited time promotional period, which can be for up to 28 months or more.

 After the 0% promotional period has ended the credit card company will then charge any outstanding amount remaining on the card at a higher standard rate of interest.
 This standard rate will often be a representative 18.9% APR variable.

 Which UK credit cards are more likely to give a £3000 credit card limit to new customers?
 Is a £2000 credit card limit easier to get than a credit card with a £3000 limit in 2019?

 A £3000 credit card limit allows a customer to spend up to £3000 using their card.

 Many UK customers would like to make a medium sized balance transfer from their existing credit cards.
 A £3000 credit card limit on a ….
 Read More »

 What are the most suitable 0% high limit credit cards in the UK in 2019?

 High limit credit cards are usually defined as those 0% credit cards, which offer new credit card customers, a high credit limit.

 Many customers would prefer an initial high credit limit, when they first apply for their new credit card.